V. E. Howard: Ministry

 Howard attended Abilene Christian College in Abilene, Texas, Harding College in Searcy, Arkansas, and what is now Arkansas State University in Jonesboro, Arkansas.
-In a preaching career of a half-century, he was based in Hot Springs, Arkansas and Conway, Arkansas, and Greenville, Texas and Texarkana, Texas.
+In a preaching career of a half-century, he was based in Hot Springs, Arkansas; Conway, Arkansas; Greenville, Texas; and Texarkana, Texas.
 His longest tenure was at the Walnut Street Church of Christ in Texarkana.

 Howard preached via radio for forty-six years.
 He was known for the question, "Are you listening?" which he used to emphasize important points or Scriptures in his lessons.
 His sermon entitled, "What Is The Church of Christ?" brought what is considered possibly the greatest response ever to a religious broadcast in radio history.
 He mailed more than 75,000 free copies of this particular sermon.
 Howard, at the age of eighty-four in 1995, on the advice of his physicians, transferred the International Gospel Hour to the West Fayetteville Church of Christ in Fayetteville in Lincoln County in southern Tennessee, under the minister Winford Claiborne.

 Howard led revival meetings in twenty states and baptized some eight thousand converts.
 Howard penned eighteen Christian books and more than fifty tracts.
-He was the president of the Central Printers and Publishers Company and Howard Foundations, Inc. Like his brother, Alton, V. E. Howard published a Christian hymnal; V. E. Howard's "Gospel Songs and Hymns has 870 selections.
+He was the president of the Central Printers and Publishers Company and Howard Foundations, Inc. Like his brother, Alton, V. E. Howard published a Christian hymnal; V. E. Howard's "Gospel Songs and Hymns" has 870 selections.